stampchain-io/stamps_sdk/docs/src20specs.md

 SRC-20 transaction must be signed and broadcast onto BTC by the address that holds the SRC-20 token balance as it acts as a means to authenticate ownership.
 Both the source and destination addresses are embedded into the BTC transaction which is created by the users wallet.
-The SRC-20 reference wallet will ensure you are creating the proper transaction until support can be integrated into more broadly distributed wallets such as Hiro.
 Please use extreme caution if signing transactions created by a third party.
+These transactions can include additional outputs that may send your BTC to an address you do not control.

 ### DEPLOY